-For example, a solar canopy charging a $60 \, \text{kW/hr}$ Nissan Leaf could continuously power a small settlement of emergency vehicles.
-I live in the RV Park and use less than $600 \, \text{kW/hrs}$ of electricity a month (about $20 \, \text{kw/hrs}$ a day).
-With an average of 4 hours of sun landing on a $6 \, \text{kW}$ solar array, each day would generate broadly speaking $\sim 24 \, \text{kW/hrs}$ of electricity that would be stored in Nissan Leaf's battery.
-The bi-directional capability of a $7 \, \text{kW}$ Wallbox charger means the car's $40 - 60 \, \text{kW/hr}$ battery could be used to power the Park's community center, complete with lights, kitchen, heat and air conditioning.
+For example, a solar canopy charging a 60 kW/hr Nissan Leaf could continuously power a small group of emergency vehicles or RVs.
+I live in the RV Park and use less than 600 kW/hrs of electricity a month (about 20kw/hrs a day).
+With an average of 4 hours of sun landing on a 7kW solar array, each day would generate broadly speaking ~28kW/hrs of electricity that could be stored in Nissan Leaf's battery.
+The bi-directional capability of a 7kW Wallbox charger means the car's 40-60 kW/hr battery could be used to power the Park's community center, powering lights, kitchen, heat and air conditioning.